Barbara Asher Ayisi

-Barbara Asher Ayisi (born 12 February 1976) is a Ghanaian politician and the former Member of Parliament of the Cape Coast North constituency in the Central Region of Ghana.
-She is a member of the New Patriotic Party (NPP) and was the former deputy minister for Education in Ghana.
+Barbara Asher Ayisi (born 12 February 1976) is a Ghanaian politician and a former member of parliament for the Cape Coast North constituency in the Central Region of Ghana.
+She is a member of the New Patriotic Party (NPP) and was the former deputy minister for education in Ghana.
 She was appointed as the chairperson for the Women's Premier League Super Cup's Local Organizing Committee (LOC).

 Early life and education

 Barbara Asher Ayisi was born on 12 February 1976 in Effutu, Central Region of Ghana.
 She is an alumna of Our Lady of Apostles (OLA) College of Education and the University of Education, Winneba.
 She holds a master's degree in English literature from the University of Cape Coast.

 Employment history

-Before her election as member of parliament, she worked as a Form Mistress between 2003 and 2006 with the Ghana Education Service (GES) and also as a House Mistress from 2010 to 2016 at Wesley Girls High School.
+Before her election to parliament, she worked as a form mistress between 2003 and 2006 with the Ghana Education Service (GES) and also as a housemistress from 2010 to 2016 at Wesley Girls High School.